< Back

 Last Supper.
 Canvas, 380 wide.

 Judas, having overturned the stool on which he was sitting, is seen at the right edge of the picture leaving the room.
 Signed, bottom left.
-A rather dark, very late work – possibly after 1566, as it is not mentioned by Vasari.
+A very late work – possibly after 1566, as it is not mentioned by Vasari.
 It seems to have been part of a cycle intended for the walls of the chancel.
 (The Washing of the Feet (left wall of the chancel) and Christ before Caiaphas (now over the entrance of the church) were painted by Palma Giovane some twenty-five years later.)
+Unfortunately, the long, horizontal Last Supper can only be seen at an angle and from a distance.
 A rare drawing by Paris Bordone – a black and white chalk sketch in the Morgan Library, New York – may be a study for the St John resting his head on Christ's shoulder.

 Venice.
 Sant'Andrea della Zirada (formerly).